wunderio/features_tables/readme.txt

 You should use features_tables only if you know how features and the respective tables work!

 In any circumstances use this module on your own risk!

+Features_tables is in use on D6 development and production sites, but as the (rebellic) youth it is, you should use it with great care (if at all, as explained above)!

 Installation